Stabilizing Welfare-Maximizing Decisions via Endogenous Transfers: Introduction

 \paragraph{Necessary conditions for deviations in general.} We extend our analysis beyond consensus to arbitrary anonymous, monotonic, and resolute social choice rules.
 In this setting, we derive a tight necessary condition for the existence of IR coalitional deviations.
 While this does not resolve known NP-hardness of manipulation for fixed rules, it substantially restricts the space of profitable deviations and clarifies when stability cannot be restored via transfers.

 \paragraph{A bridge between cooperative and noncooperative social choice.} Our results admit a natural interpretation in terms of cooperative game theory.
 Although the underlying environment is noncooperative, the presence of transferable utility allows coalitions to redistribute surplus via contracts.
 As a result, strong Nash equilibrium coincides with a notion of core stability with respect to the set of outcomes implementable by the social choice rule.
-In particular, under consensus, IR–SNE implements core-stable, welfare-maximizing allocations despite the absence of centralized mechanism design.
+In particular, under consensus, IR-SNE implements core-stable, welfare-maximizing allocations despite the absence of centralized mechanism design.

-Finally, our framework offers a complementary perspective on classical impossibility results in mechanism design.
-Green and Laffont (1979) show that no mechanism can simultaneously achieve efficiency, budget balance, and strategyproofness in general quasi-linear domains \citep{green1977characterization, nath2019efficiency}.
+Finally, our framework offers a complementary perspective on classical impossibility results in mechanism design. \citeay{green1977characterization} show that no mechanism can simultaneously achieve efficiency, budget balance, and strategyproofness in general quasi-linear domains \citep{nath2019efficiency}.
 Rather than contradicting this result, we refine the notion of strategic robustness.
 By allowing transferable utility and coalition-aware contracts, we replace unconditional truthfulness with a coalition-proof requirement: no group of agents can profitably deviate given feasible transfers among its members.
-In this sense, IR--SNE can be viewed as a refinement of strategyproofness that restores efficiency and budget balance within the space of coalitionally stable outcomes.
+In this sense, IR-SNE can be viewed as a refinement of strategyproofness that restores efficiency and budget balance within the space of coalitionally stable outcomes.